-While I must admit, I use to associate leather jackets with leather chaps, and of course Daytona Bike Week, recently this Levi’s jacket from Nordstrom has become one of my staples.
-When the temps heat up in the afternoon just adjust the jacket to be worn as an “editor drape” to avoid having to carry it!
+One thing I hate is having dressed based off the morning temperature only to end up like a sweaty dog by the afternoon when temperatures heat up.
+Anyone else with me?
+Here, I added leather moto jacket (it’s vegan, chill).
+Sidenote: I must admit, I use to shy away from leather mainly because I associated it with Daytona Bike Week and leather chaps, recently this Levi’s jacket from Nordstrom has become one of my staples.
+When the temperatures heat up in the afternoon, you can adjust the jacket to be worn as an “editor drape” to avoid having to carry it!

-My next advisory, go get yourself a pair of over-the-knee boots (OTK).
-I picked up this black suede pair last year for a Thanksgiving look at Primark for ridiculously cheap.
-My only complaint, the tie strings in the back have no traction, so they do slide down your leg throughout the day which is REAL annoying (hence face below).
-But you know what they say, you get what you pay for.
-Since then, I’ve purchased a Vince Camuto pair which has elasticized panels that help them stay up.
+My next piece of advice, replace your summer wedges with a pair of over-the-knee boots.
+I picked up a black suede pair from Primark in downtown Boston.
+My only complaint is that the tie strings have no traction, so they do slide down your leg throughout the day which is REAL annoying (hence face below).
+But you know what they say, you get what you pay for and they were a small fraction of the cost compared to the popular Stuart Weitzman boots.
+Update: I’ve since purchased a Vince Camuto pair which has elasticized panels that help them stay up.

 Initially with my first pair, I paired with with skinny jeans (denim and black).
 Being that I am trying to stretch out my summer wear as long as possible, I prefer to pair my over the knee boots with shorts, a skirt, or a mini dress!
 Ordinarily wearing a shorter hem during the chilly months isn’t smart because it leaves your bare legs exposed, but with over the knee boots you’ll be great.
 Think of them like a warmer pair of tights!